-We may not be able to initiate or continue clinical trials for our current or potential future drug candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or other regulatory authorities.
-For example, in March 2020 we temporarily paused enrollment for a few months in the Phase 1b portion of our Phase 1a/1b trial to evaluate RPT193 in patients with atopic dermatitis due to circumstances and uncertainties created by the COVID-19 pandemic.
+We may not be able to initiate or continue clinical trials for our current or potential future drug candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or other regulatory authorities on anticipated timelines.
+For example, in March 2020 we temporarily paused enrollment for a few months in the Phase 1b portion of our Phase 1a/1b trial to evaluate RPT193 in patients with AD due to circumstances and uncertainties created by the COVID-19 pandemic.
+Additionally we have recently experienced, and may continue to experience, enrollment volumes that were lower than we had projected in our Phase 2b trial of RPT193 in AD, which has delayed the expected timing of topline results from such trial.
 We cannot predict how difficult it will be to enroll patients for our clinical trials or whether we will be able to meet our anticipated timelines to provide initial data.
 We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
 The enrollment of patients depends on many factors, including:

-- the severity of the disease under investigation; - the patient eligibility criteria defined in the clinical trial protocol; - the size of the patient population required for analysis of the trial's primary endpoints;

-- the proximity and availability of clinical trial sites for prospective patients; - the patient referral practices of physicians; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the drug candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; - ramifications of the COVID-19 pandemic, including difficulties accessing clinical sites that are closed or operating on a restricted basis due to the pandemic and the reluctance of patients to participate in the trial or attend clinical sites due to concerns related to the pandemic; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the severity of the disease under investigation; - the patient eligibility criteria defined in the clinical trial protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity and availability of clinical trial sites for prospective patients; - the patient referral practices of physicians; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the drug candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; - ramifications of the COVID-19 pandemic, including the reluctance of patients to participate in the trial or attend clinical sites due to concerns related to the pandemic; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.